Ryne Stanek

-Ryne Thomas Stanek (born July 26, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for theTampa Bay Rays, Miami Marlins, Houston Astros, Seattle Mariners, and New York Mets.
+Ryne Thomas Stanek (born July 26, 1991) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, Miami Marlins, Houston Astros, Seattle Mariners, and New York Mets.

 Stanek attended the University of Arkansas, where he played for the Arkansas Razorbacks baseball team.
 He was selected by the Rays in the first round of the 2013 MLB draft.
 He made his MLB debut in 2017.
 Stanek often appeared as an opener, before the Rays traded him to the Marlins in 2019.
-He played for the Astros from 2021 to 2023, winning the 2022 World Series.
-Stanek became a free agent after the 2023 season, and signed with the Mariners for the 2024 season.
-He was then traded to the Mets during the season.
+He pitched for the Astros from 2021 to 2023, winning the 2022 World Series.
+Stanek signed as a free agent with the Mariners in 2024 and was then traded to the Mets during the season.
+He signed with the Cardinals in 2026.